govau/design-system-components/.github/ISSUE_TEMPLATE/-support-question.md

 ---
 name: "❓Support Question"
-about: "If you need support using the ui-kit (we are here to help \U0001F638)"
+about: "If you need support using the ui-kit (we are here to help)"

 ---